viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 #define SAMPLE_COUNT 1000
 ```

-- Note: Yes, I successfully tested the digitization of 33,554,431 samples. :smiley: It takes 33.5 seconds to record the XADC data and then about 1 minute 45 seconds to transfer the data to the PC (tested on Cora Z7).
+- Note: Yes, I successfully tested the digitization of 33,554,431 samples. :smiley: It takes 33.5 seconds to record the XADC data and then about 1 minute 45 seconds to convert raw values to voltage and transfer the data to the PC (tested on Cora Z7, compiled with the highest optimization level -O3).

 We also see in the console output that XADC will not use any averaging.
 This is controlled by defining the value of the macro `AVERAGING_MODE` at the beginning of [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).
 You can select one of the four options: